-The first name appearing on the list is that of Charles Currier, a 22-year-old cabinet maker, received Jan.
-25, 1851, for grand larceny out of Sacramento County.
+The first name appearing on the list is that of Charles Currier, a 22-year-old cabinet maker, received January 25, 1851.
+He was convicted of grand larceny out of Sacramento County.

-According to news reports at the time, he was convicted of “horse stealing” and sentenced to two years.
-He served part of his sentence aboard the La Grange, an old bark used as the Sacramento jail from 1850 until 1861.
+According to news reports at the time, his crime was “horse stealing” landing him two years behind bars.
+He served part of his sentence aboard the La Grange, an old bark used as the Sacramento jail from 1850 until it sank in 1859.

-“The prison brig is a decidedly pleasant place, and the prisoners have full view of the business on the levee, the steamers as they ply up and down the river, and are no way restrained of liberty, except that they wear heavy chains, which is doubtless against their will, and in addition, have not the liberty to go on shore when they fancy,” reported the Sacramento Transcript, April 5, 1851.
+“The prison brig is a decidedly pleasant place, and the prisoners have full view of the business on the levee, the steamers as they ply up and down the river, and are no way restrained of liberty, except that they wear heavy chains, which is doubtless against their will.
+In addition, (they) have not the liberty to go on shore when they fancy,” reported the Sacramento Transcript, April 5, 1851.

 Later the state housed inmates on the Waban off shore of what would become San Quentin State Prison, but back then, state inmates were housed in county jails.
 The Waban wasn’t used until it was towed to Angel Island in late 1851, with roughly 40 inmates on board, under the supervision of Sheriff Hays.
 San Francisco’s floating jail was the Euphemia.